Post job

 Lawrence General Hospital job in Methuen Town, MA

 At Merrimack Health, we are committed to pay transparency and equity.
-The base salary range for this position is $17.17-S25.51, excluding fringe benefits and potential bonuses.
+The base salary range is $17.17- $25.51, excluding fringe benefits and potential bonuses.
 Your final base salary will be determined based on your education, experience, licensure, and internal equity considerations.
-Offers are typically made below the top of the range to support future salary growth.
-Position Summary: EVS Associate I, Full-time 40 Hours per week, Evenings 3 pm to 11 pm Methuen campus Assist in cleaning of hospital departments.
-Responsibilities: * Cleans assigned area each day, including bathrooms, flooring, furnishings, flat surfaces, high surfaces, and trash receptacles. * Cleans the patient's furnishings and bed upon discharge following departmental procedures/standards for check-out. * Cleans the assigned area utilizing proper chemicals. * Cleans assigned area utilizing appropriate equipment. * Obtains supplies and equipment at the beginning of each shift and puts supplies and equipment away at the end of each shift. * Maintains the cart, caddy, equipment, and janitor closet in an orderly fashion. * Cleans the assigned area in a designated time frame. * Executes a job with little supervision. * Completes all other duties as assigned. * Performs all other duties as assigned.
-Minnimum Qualifications: * High school diploma or equivalent preferred * Experience in stripping and waxing floors, use of buffing machine and extractor machine required.
+Offers are typically made below the top of the range to support future salary growth Position Summary: EVS Associate I 20 Hour Evenings 3pm to 8 pm and Weekends Assist in cleaning of hospital departments.
+Responsibilities: * Cleans assigned area each day, including bathrooms, flooring, furnishings, flat surfaces, high surfaces, and trash receptacles. * Cleans patient's furnishings and bed upon discharge following departmental procedures/standards for check-out. * Cleans assigned area utilizing proper chemicals. * Cleans assigned area utilizing appropriate equipment. * Obtains supplies and equipment at the beginning of each shift and puts supplies and equipment away at the end of each shift. * Maintains cart, caddy, equipment, and janitor closet in an orderly fashion. * Cleans the assigned area in a designated time frame. * Executes a job with little supervision. * Completes all other duties as assigned. * Performs all other duties as assigned.
+Requirements: * High school diploma or equivalent preferred * Experience in stripping and waxing floors, use of buffing machine and extractor machine required.

 Lawrence General Hospital 4.4company rating